Last Updated on October 13, 2022 by DMEditor

 Summary: ProWorkflow, another project management tool that is full-stack, offers many integrations, especially on the accounting side of the house.
 ProWorkflow is especially useful for larger teams, as they scale business processes.

-- Software for project management and collaboration that can handle complex tasks and projects.
+- Software for project management and team collaboration that can handle complex projects and tasks.
 Not just a spreadsheet

 - 128bit encryption, SAS70 Type II compliant data centres (more robust than Smartsheet).

-- Can handle larger team management or even entire companies
+- Can handle larger team management / collaboration or even entire company tracking under one roof

 - Automated workflow presentation templates and productivity measurements at full scale

 - Flexible API hook to allow for custom integrations.

-- No payment is required to use the free client and customer access module for collaboration
+- No payment is required to use the free client and customer access module for team collaboration

 - Natively, there are no Gantt-centric views